PratikD7/Automatic-Image-Tagging-In-Python-using-Transfer_Learning/README.md

 # Automatic-Image-Tagging-In-Python
-Here is the link to the [reference research paper!](http://ijarcet.org/wp-content/uploads/IJARCET-VOL-5-ISSUE-12-2707-2715.pdf)
+Here is the link to the [research paper!](http://ijarcet.org/wp-content/uploads/IJARCET-VOL-5-ISSUE-12-2707-2715.pdf)

+This machine learning model classifies various objects with the help of Transfer Learning.